campmaker LLC

 Seating

 The most common way to install additional seating in a camper van is using a Ford Transit bench seat .
 These seats have the 3 point seat belts built into them so all you are doing is properly bolting the seat to the floor.
-Van Specialties in Tualatin, Oregon installed our seat, since they do this in ProMaster vans regularly.
+Our seat bases come from Fenton Mobility.

 Insurance